UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

 djangosaml2 parameters:

-SAML_IDP_DJANGO_USERNAME_FIELD = 'email'
+SAML_IDP_DJANGO_USERNAME_FIELD = 'uid'
-    Which returned attribute should be considered as username.
-It must be a field name, a @property or a callable of a Django User model.
+    Attribute used for SAML nameid.
+It must be a field name, a @property or a callable of the Django User model.

-SAML_COMPUTEDID_HASHALG = 'sha256'
+SAML_COMPUTEDID_HASHALG = 'sha1'
     Global behaviour, which algorithm should be used to produce the computedID of a user.
-    Used only for TRANSIET and PERSISTENT nameid format.
+    Used only for OPAQUE, TRANSIENT and PERSISTENT nameid format.

 SAML_COMPUTEDID_SALT = b'87sdf+ybDS+FDSFsdf__7yb'
     Salt used to produce the computed id.
 Use ``b''`` to disable salt.